florae123/taxi-simulator-lab/README.md

 6. Press **Deploy** in the right upper corner of the Node-RED Editor page.

 ---
-## 2.4 Configure the ObjectStorage Nodes inside the Node-RED Configure-Blob for ObjectStorage Tab and Taxi-Simulation Tab
+## 2.4 Configure the ObjectStorage Nodes inside the Node-RED "Configure-Blob for ObjectStorage" Tab and "Taxi-Simulation" Tab

 You have to configure the credentials of the ObjectStorage usage inside Node-RED